ismhac/Puppeteer_Unit_Test_ismhac/README.md

 ```bash
 npm install
 ```
-3. Run test case
+---
+### How to run ?
-- Test with Puppeteer and Jasmine
+1. Test with Puppeteer and Jasmine
 ```bash
 npm run test:jasmine
 ```
-- Test with Puppeteer and Jest
+2. Test with Puppeteer and Jest
 ```
 bash npm run test:jest
 ```
-- Test with Puppeteer and Mocha
+3. Test with Puppeteer and Mocha
 ```bash
 npm run test:mocha
 ```
+---
+### THANK YOU SO MUCH ! :blush: